Blagoy Simeonov

-Blagoy Simeonov (Благој Симеонов) was a Macedonian international footballer.
+Blagoy Simeonov (Благој Симеонов) was a Bulgarian international footballer.

 Club career

 Blagoy Simeonov, known by the name of Blagoje "Blaže" Simonović, was playing along with his brother, Kiril Simonovski (Kiril Simeonov), in Građanski Skoplje in the Kingdom of Yugoslavia.
 Građanski was the dominant club of the Skoplje Football Subassociation and Simeonov brothers got to play on two occasions with Građanski in the Yugoslav Championship which was the final tournament held each year where the winners of all subassociation leagues played in order to determine the national champion.
 Građanski Skoplje managed to qualify twice, in 1935–36 and in 1938–39 Yugoslav Football Championship.
 Both Blagoy and Kiril played on both occasions.

 Later in the season 1939–40, the system changed, and Građanski was placed in the 1939–40 Serbian League but since it finished fifth it failed to qualify to the final tournament.
 Blagoy Simeonov, played alongside his brother in the 1940–41 Serbian League as well.
 In total, with Građanski, Simeonov made 24 appearances and scored 1 goal in the Yugoslav Championship, plus an unknown number of appearances without scoring in the Serbian League.